tboydin/tboydin/README.md

 --> please do not cover me! makes me uncomfortable ![no](https://i.imgur.com/kmjDHEn.gif)

+---> feel free to sit with me/my friends if u share fandoms :3

----> taking inspo from my skins is fine, please just whisp me for permission first :)
+----> taking inspo from my skins is fine, please just whisp me for permission first :)

 thx for reading ^_^